 This primarily depends on your needs.
 Some prefer very small lights as they don’t want to be burdened by large flashlights.
 Others prefer large lights because they run for longer periods of time and are brighter.

-Most brands add extra features to their packages such as holsters, O-rings, lanyards, belt clip, battery, and lens filters.
+Most brands add extra features to their packages, such as holsters, O-rings, lanyards, belt clips, batteries, and lens filters.
 This varies from one brand to another.

 Many flashlights come with a warranty of at least one year or more.
 It is vital to check whether the brand you are buying from offers a warranty or not.
 When products are transported, they usually break, or some parts may be missing.
 A warranty helps you receive the product in good condition, or if it’s damaged, you can get a replacement.